FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 {% include _image.liquid src="/assets/img/blogs/oauth-gatsby/application-setup.png" alt="FusionAuth configuration options for a Gatsby static site." class="img-fluid" figure=false %}

 You'll also need to create an API key.
-Go to "Settings" then to "API Keys".
-You can create one with adminstrative privileges for the purposes of this tutorial, but for a production application, please follow the priniciple of least privilege and limit the endpoints available to the key.
+Go to "Settings", then to "API Keys".
+You can create one with adminstrative privileges for the purposes of this tutorial, but for a production application, please follow the principle of least privilege and limit the endpoints available to the key.
 Save that to the same text file as the "Client Id" and "Client secret".

 ## Creating a new user
 To test your Gatsby-based login, you'll need to add a new user and register them for your application in FusionAuth.
 From the Users page in FusionAuth, click "+" to add a user.
 Enter an email address and password for your new user and click the save button.